 - Design an RPA operating model that fits well.
 Take into consideration the right stakeholders, processes and tools across the organization.
 Carefully design an RPA operating model before deployment to avoid the common hurdles of adopting emerging technologies.

 ISG helps enterprises explore how RPA can help them achieve costs savings and improved quality and knowledge management.
-Contact me to learn more.
+Contact us to learn more.